AaronGS1999/Drosophila_Tensorflow/README.md

     # Google colab ---> load_training_validation.ipynb
     spec = model_spec.get('efficientdet_lite2')

 We used the efficientdet_lite2 model because it balances precision requirements with an acceptable training time.
 You can try other models by changing the number (0-4), but keep in mind that slower but more accurate models will require more resources.
-Additionally, you need to adjust the batch_size (number of photos trained at once) and epochs (number of times dataset is trained) according to your needs.
+Additionally, you need to adjust the batch_size (number of photos trained at once) and epochs (number of times the dataset is trained) according to your needs.
 A smaller batch_size will train photos faster, but larger batch sizes are more efficient with large datasets.
 The number of epochs depends on the amount of time you have and the desired accuracy of your model.

  <p align="center">
   <img src="https://github.com/AaronGS1999/Drosophila_Tensorflow/blob/main/images/training.jpg" | width=800 >